patrickuhlmann/patrickuhlmann.github.io/_posts/2021-03-28-vuejs-test-with-typescript.markdown

 date:   2021-03-28 15:00:33 +0100
 categories: vue testing jest
 ---
-Most examples use plain javascript or fail to demonstrate how to run tests including mocking and verifying the template.
+Most examples use plain javascript or fail to demonstrate how to run tests including mocking, props, emitting and verifying the template.

 This is the component under test (a contact form).
 It allows sending a message and either shows a success confirmation in a div or opens a modal dialog on error.
 {% highlight typescript %}